piccolo-orm/piccolo/README.md

 - Tab completion support - works great with iPython and VSCode.
 - Batteries included - a User model, authentication, migrations, an [admin GUI](https://github.com/piccolo-orm/piccolo_admin), and more.
 - Modern Python - fully type annotated.
+- Make your codebase modular and scalable with Piccolo apps (similar to Django apps).

 ## Syntax